tetra-code/tech_and_code_notes/cpp_tutorial_notes.md

 ```

 ## Return
 C++ has a garbage collector for memory management.
 When a function terminates, all the value entered inside that function is lost.
 To save any data from that function, we have the *return* keyword to return a value or data.
 You can use that value in an expression or statement (by assigning to a variable or sending it somewhere).
 Otherwise it will be ignored.

-Of course we must save that returned value by assigning a variable to it.
-Otherwise it will get lost.
+Functions with a return type are called *value-returning function*.

 ```
 #include <iostream>